casoon/bun-astro-starter-with-bootstrap/README.md

 A starter template using **Bun.js**, **Astro.js**, **Alpine.js**, **Bootstrap**, **Lightning CSS**, and **TypeScript**.

+You can use this project as a template to quickly start your own project.
+Simply click the **"Use this template"** button on GitHub, and you'll have a copy of the repository to work with.

 ## Features

 - **Bun.js**: Fast JavaScript runtime for package management and builds.